Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers: Introduction

-The nonequilibrium many-body problem is a frontier of research in many different disciplines: (i) in condensed-matter physics, pump-probe experiments drive a system into nonequilibrium and watch how it evolves~\cite{pump-probe-review}; (ii) in chemistry, driving and dissipation play important roles in photochemistry~\cite{thyrhaug2018identification} and in cavity-enhanced reactions~\cite{cavity}; (iii) in nuclear and high-energy physics, collisions of heavy nuclei induce nonequilibrium dynamics~\cite{high-energy}; and many more.
-A prototypical example found in condensed matter physics is a pump-probe experiment.
-In such an experiment, an ultrashort high-energy pump pulse excites the crystal to a high-energy state that is far from equilibrium, and the system is then probed with different time delays afterwards to determine what state was created, and how that state relaxes.
-In some cases, the system is driven to new (meta)stable nonequilibrium phases that cannot be produced any other way.
-Within the many-body problem, the two simplest types of dissipative dynamics are (i) dynamics that dissipate to a steady thermal state and (ii) driven dynamics in response to a constant external field.
-We discuss both cases in this work.
+The situation gets more complicated when driving fields are introduced.
+Now, the dissipative effects are crucial for determining the fixed point(s), called non-equilibrium steady state(s) (NESS), and thus a full open system needs to be solved.
+This requires the use of a density matrix formalism, which further exacerbates the ``curse of dimensionality'' that already plagues pure state simulation.
+However, this is also a research frontier in many different disciplines: (i) in quantum condensed-matter physics, pump-probe experiments drive a system into nonequilibrium and watch how it evolves~\cite{pump-probe-review}; (ii) in chemistry, driving and dissipation play important roles in photochemistry~\cite{thyrhaug2018identification} and in cavity-enhanced reactions~\cite{cavity}; (iii) in nuclear and high-energy physics, collisions of heavy nuclei induce nonequilibrium dynamics~\cite{high-energy}; (iv) in quantum optics, cavity QED studies dressed atoms in a cavity and how they reach a steady state\cite{haroche2013nobel}; and many more.
+In some cases, the system is driven to new (meta)stable non-equilibrium phase that cannot be produced any other way\cite{basov2017towards}.
+In this work, we are interested in both steady states that do not change, and limit cycle states, which have periodically repeating ``steady states.''

+From an applications perspective, many devices rely upon the nonlinear response of the system to external fields---the switchable nonlinear current-voltage curve of a transistor is a classic example.
+As quantum materials are sought for use in novel device applications, understanding how they respond to fields in the presence of dissipation is critical for engineering these devices.
+Hence, driven dissipative systems also have an almost ubiquitous appearance through many fields of applied science.

+An emergent technique for modeling quantum systems is to use quantum computers.
+These are naturally open systems by themselves: the qubits interact with an uncontrollable environment.
+They undergo $\tau_1$ and $\tau_2$ decay, and the fixed point of their evolution is typically the $|0\rangle\langle 0 |$ state, i.e. the individual qubit's ground state.
+Indeed, much of the progress on today's quantum hardware is limited by the decoherence of the individual qubits\cite{arute2020observation}.
+Efforts are underway to improve this situation, but with an eye towards closed quantum simulation, which is sensitive to the environment, and which does not typically exhibit fixed points in the dynamics.
+The situation improves when simulating open systems on a quantum computer\cite{del2020driven,zanardi2015geometry,schirmer2010stabilizing,jaschke2019thermalization,hu2020quantum,rost2020simulation}, which is a topic that has garnered some interest recently\cite{tacchino2020quantum,de2021quantum,ramusat2021quantum,schlimgen2022quantum,hu2022general,wang2023simulating,mi2023stable}.